CiscoTestAutomation/getting-started/source/install/installpyATS.rst

     *Result*: You're ready to start using |pyATS| and the |library|!

-    :question:`Is this how it will really work?
-What should we say about any warning messages or failed installations?`

-    .. note:: If you see warning messages, or the installation fails, :question:`???`
+    .. note:: If you see warning messages, or the installation fails, first check your :ref:`system requirements <requirements>`, especially your Linux and Python versions.
+If you need more help, contact us at |br| pyats-support@cisco.com.

 #.
 To test the installation, from the current (|pyATS|) directory, clone the Git examples repository::